rhpvorderman/FastFizzBuzz/README.md

 + Only calculate the last three digits, but rather than doing this, a 1000-entry lookup table is more efficient.

+This is done in [memoization.c](./memoization.c) which causes a significant speedup.

 # Loop unrolling.

 Fizzbuzz is a repeating process.
 1. 1,2, fizz, 4, buzz, fizz, 7, 8, fizz, buzz, 11, fizz, 13, 14, fizzbuzz
 2. 16, 17, fizz, 19, buzz, fizz, 22, 23, fizz, buzz,  26, fizz, 28, 29, fizzbuzz
 The fizzes and buzzes are always in the same place.
-So we can do some loop unrolling and remove the nasty tests that mess with the branch prediction.
+So we can do some loop unrolling and remove the nasty tests that mess with the branch prediction as no tests are needed.

+The result is in [loop_unrolling.c](./loop_unrolling.c) and this reaches speeds of 2.5 GB/s.
+Not too shabby.